Published at 2021, July 12th

 9 – Use Paper Towels to Absorb Moisture

 Placing a paper towel to soak up water in a dried (or even in a plastic bag) salad will help absorb excess moisture and prevent water from stagnating at the bottom.
-This tip to avoid food waste can extend the life of the salad for a few days – now you know it!
+This tip to avoid food waste can extend the life of the salad for a few days – and now you know it!

 10 – Wash Red Fruits With a Few White Vinegar Drops